samanthamoss87/Project-1/README.md

 ## Accessibility
 **Audio**

 - I created Audio script on the main sections of the website for Visually impaired people and people with learning difficulties.
-After doing some research and talking to people who was affected by been visually impairment and a Managing Director of a blind charity for children they commented saying it was forward thinking and really positive approach to be inclusive of all individuals.
+After doing some research and talking to people who was affected by been visually impairment and a Managing Director of a blind charity for children, they commented saying it was forward thinking and really positive approach to be inclusive of all individuals.
 They mentioned they wish all websites would adopt a similar approach.
-- As my website expanded I will increase the amount of Audio where required.
+- As my website expanded, I will increase the amount of Audio where required.
 - I also created the NAV Bar to be fixed on all pages, so it is easy to access all elements no matter what page you are on.